90% of mutual funds follow an active investing style.

 Index funds put all of the money in the same stocks that the index tracks.
 The amount of money invested in each stock is also in the same proportion as the index.

-You can see that the ICICI Prudential Nifty Index Fund portfolio has shares investment in the same proportion (weights) as Nifty 50.
+You can see that the ICICI Prudential Nifty Index Fund portfolio has investment in shares in the same proportion (weights) as Nifty 50.

 Nifty or Sensex is the common benchmark that most index fund follows.